taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 ## Introduction

-Early in my career I met a wise engineer (thanks Tony!) that cared about providing not only a decent README for the project we've worked, but also a pretty good CLI to help with everyday tasks.
+Early in my career I met a wise engineer that cared about providing not only a decent README for the project we've worked, but also a pretty good CLI to help with everyday tasks.
 We were a small start up with scarce resources, without much time to spare with complex onboardings or internal tooling.
 And It was way before we start talking about developer experience around the water cooler.
-I didn't know we would have a cool name for it, but I could feel it mattered.
+I couldn't know we would have a cool name for it, but I could feel it mattered.

 For a young developer that struggled with almost everything, this set of tools were enough to imprint in my engineering-related values the importance of making our life easier.